thephpleague/glide/config/basic-usage.md

 ---
 layout: default
 permalink: config/basic-usage/
-title: Basic Usage
+title: Basic usage
 ---

-# Basic Usage
+# Basic usage

 Once your [Glide server](/config/the-server/) is configured, there are a number of methods available to interact with it.
 For basic setups you'll likely only need the `outputImage()` method.
 However, if you plan to use Glide with a queuing server or in other more complex configurations, these methods will be useful.